 There are more than 140,000 weight-loss surgeries performed every year and it is estimated that from 5 to 30 percent develop another addiction.
 This makes perfect sense when you think of the purpose that food serves.
 If an individual is using food for comfort, to hold down their emotions or to cope with stress or traumatic experiences, they will be left with no coping mechanism when they can no longer use food in this way.

-Obese people who quickly become thin through surgery may find themselves feeling very vulnerable.
+People with obesity who quickly become thin through surgery may find themselves feeling very vulnerable.
 Both women and men may find that they feel uncomfortable with the changes in their bodies after surgery.
 Those individuals who have loose skin folds or scars may feel unattractive and feel that surgery did not accomplish their goals of becoming more accepted socially.

 As more weight-loss surgeries are performed, the issue of cross-addiction has become more of a problem.
 Just as an alcoholic may think that they can safely use marijuana in place of alcohol once they get sober, a person with BED or compulsive overeating may substitute alcohol for food without recognizing that this behavior can lead to a full blown addiction to another substance besides food.